unahouExosite/docs/widget/README.md

 }
 ```

-...and another widget can subscribe to that event:
+...and another widget can subscribe to the event and update its content when it receives a callback:

 ```
 function(container, portal)
 {
-  // when a message is published, change the widget
-  // content to display it.
   subscribe('myevent', function(msg) {
     $(container).html(msg);
   });